Mourners at funeral of Kurdish lawyer cast doubt over justice

 | DIYARBAKIR, Turkey

-Funerals also took place of two policemen killed in the attack in the city of Diyarbakir, the centre of unrest in the mostly Kurdish region.
+Funerals also took place of two policemen killed in the attack in the city of Diyarbakir, the center of unrest in the mostly Kurdish region.

 Hundreds of people have been killed since a ceasefire between the Kurdistan Workers Party (PKK) and Turkish security forces collapsed in July, reigniting a conflict in which some 40,000 people have died since it began in 1984.